realpython/python-guide/docs/starting/which-python.rst

 Today
 -----

-If you're choosing a Python interpreter to use, I *highly* recommend you Use Python 2.7.x, unless you have a strong reason not to.
+If you're choosing a Python interpreter to use, I *highly* recommend you use Python 2.7.x, unless you have a strong reason not to.